 Component 2: The next step is to use the results of the behavioural assessment to develop an effective plan that will reduce specific problem behaviours and develop or strengthen cognitive and behavioural skills.
 Students will learn a variety of behavioural and cognitive behavioural techniques that can be used to change behaviour.

 Component 3: The final phase is an ongoing evaluation of components one and two.
 Students will learn how to measure the effectiveness of their interventions, and continue to refine and revise their interventions based on the results of these measures.

 A foundational aspect of this degree lies with the research component of the program.
-Students will begin preparing for this capstone project in Years 1 and 2 through research preparatory courses.
-During the winter semester of year 3, students will prepare an Applied Research Proposal.
-The actual research will be conducted during the summer internship between years 3 and 4.
-The research thesis will be written during the fall semester of year 4.
+During Semesters 5 and 6, students will learn how to prepare an Applied Research Proposal.
+The actual research will be conducted during the fall semester of fourth year.
 Students will receive faculty support throughout the entire process.

 PREPARING FUTURE LEADERS

 In addition to preparing students to be practicing behaviourists, the degree program helps prepare them to become leaders in this emerging field.
 Not only will students be supported in becoming client-centred clinicians, they will also have the opportunity to learn the skills to advance behaviour analysis from a system-wide perspective, to support large-scale changes in agencies, organizations and government.

 Graduates of our Behavioural Science programs are leaders of behavioural treatment in fields as varied as forensic mental health, autism spectrum disorder, and acquired brain injury.